Best smart telescopes in 2024: Observe the cosmos for less this Black Friday

 ✅ You focus on astrophotography: For users who want to capture stunning images of the night sky, this is the scope to go for.

-✅ You favor ease of use: This scope is incredibly minimalistic and simple to use, making it perfect for those who don't want to spend ages finding celestial objects yourself.
+✅ You favor ease of use: This scope is incredibly simple to use, perfect for those who don't want to spend ages finding celestial objects themselves.

 Don't buy it if:

-❌ You don't have a large budget: Feels like an obvious point to make, but this scope is on the higher end of the spectrum when it comes to cost, so users who don't have a big budget to spend may want to consider other options.
+❌ You don't have a large budget: This scope is on the higher end of the spectrum when it comes to cost, so users who don't have a big budget may want to consider other options.

-❌ You're not fussed about astrophotography: If you aren't bothered about capturing detailed astrophotos, then there are likely more suitable options out there that cost a lot less.
+❌ You're not fussed about astrophotography: If you aren't bothered about capturing detailed astrophotos, there are more suitable options out there that cost a lot less.

 The bottom line